korewireless/OmniCore-C-Device-SDK/doc/user_guide.md

 ## Platform security requirements

-The Device SDK requires TLS v1.2 to securely connect to Cloud IoT Core.
+The Device SDK requires TLS v1.2 to securely connect to OmniCore.
 In addition, the embedded device must include all of the following components.

 ### True random number generator